 Labor Rate Adjustments- In 2010, the change in inventory value resulting from the change in the labor rates used to absorb labor expenses into inventory was an increase of \$0.4 million, reflecting decreased labor efficiency.
 This increase in inventory value resulted in a corresponding decrease to cost of products sold.
-The net impact in 2009 from the change in the labor rates used to absorb labor expenses into inventory of \$0.4 million, reflecting an improvement in labor efficiency.
-This decrease in inventory value resulted in a corresponding an improvement in labor efficiency.
+The net impact in 2009 from the change in the labor rates used to absorb labor expenses into inventory was a decrease to inventory of \$0.4 million, reflecting an improvement in labor efficiency.
 This decrease in inventory value resulted in a corresponding increase to cost of sales.

 Product Liability-The Company's product liability expense was negligible in 2010, and \$1.6 million in 2009.
 This expense includes the cost of outside legal fees, insurance, and other expenses incurred in the management and defense of product liability matters.
 The negligible expense in 2010 reflects favorable experience in product liability matters during the year.
-See Note 17 to the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.
+See Note 16 to the notes to the financial statements "Contingent Liabilities" for further discussion of the Company's product liability.

 Product Recalls-There were no product recalls initiated in 2010 or 2009.
 In 2008, the Company received a small number of reports from the field that its SR9 pistols, and later, its LCP pistols, could discharge if dropped onto a hard surface.
 The Company began recalling SR9 pistols in April 2008 and LCP pistols in October 2008 to offer free safety retrofits.
 The cost of these safety retrofit programs was negligible in 2010 and \$0.7 million in 2009.
-The Company believes that costs incurred for these ongoing retrofit programs will remain negligible in future years.